Don’t miss a single bonus

 AGCO stated that BetMGM was found in violation over three distinct tweets, including one that advertised a $240K Launch Party and two others that provided $10 and $25 betting bonus credits.

-Although BetMGM and PointsBet are not affiliated with any form of offshore activity, Ontario has enabled online casinos without licenses to target the province and provide these inducements without fear of repercussions for several years.
+Although BetMGM and PointsBet are not affiliated with any form of offshore activity, Ontario has enabled Canadian gambling sites without licenses to target the province and provide these inducements without fear of repercussions for several years.
 Because of this, corporations may have had an incorrect impression of how flexible Ontario's regulations would be, but the current sanctions will establish a tone that is consistent with the province's declared Code of Conduct for gaming enterprises.

 Both firms acted quickly to rectify the problem and ensure Ontario players that similar incidents would not occur again.
 PointsBet Canada CEO Scott Vanderwel offered a public apology for the firm's failure to adhere to the requirements and stated that the company will take steps to guarantee that it does so in the future.